moovendan/scripts/README.md

 # scripts
-User full scripts and snippets
+Use full scripts and snippets